The library catalog allows you to search books, books on CD, and DVDs owned by the library, plus the collections of most other NC community colleges.

 Once you're close enough, you can usually spot the title on the book's spine.
 Can't find something?
 It might be on display or recently returned, so feel free to ask a staff member for help.

-They're shelved in the "fiction room" in the back, by the study rooms.
+They're shelved in the "comfortable seating area", in the front of the library by the windows.

 This range includes 20th- and 21st-century American literature (except young adult titles); German, Dutch, and Scandinavian literature; and related nonfiction (author biographies, literary criticism, etc.).